lishanlitamu/MCP-ARM-DQR/README.md

 # MCP-ARM-DQR
-An MCP (Model Context Protocol) server for accessing Data Quality Report(DQR) databases from the ARM user facility.
+An MCP (Model Context Protocol) server for accessing Data Quality Report (DQR) database from the ARM user facility.

 ## Usage